Private Blind Model Averaging - Distributed, Non-interactive, and Convergent: Extended Ablation Study (Centralized Setting)

-While all algorithms come close to the non-private baseline with rising privacy budgets $\eps$, we observe that although DP-SGD performs best, DP\_SMO\_SVM comes considerably close, \dpppmlname has a disadvantage above DP\_SMO\_SVM of about a factor of $2$, and AMP a disadvantage of about a factor of $4$.
-We suspect that DP-SGD is able to outperform the other variants as it is the only contestant which directly optimizes for the multi-class objective via the cross-entropy loss while others are only able to simulate it via the one-vs-rest (ovr) SVM training scheme.
-Although DP\_SMO\_SVM renders best of the variants with an output sensitivity, it does not offer a privacy guarantee when convergence is not reached.
+While all algorithms come close to the non-private baseline with rising privacy budgets $\eps$, we observe that although DP-SGD performs best, SVM-SMO and \softmaxname come considerably close, \ppmlname has a disadvantage above SVM-SMO of about a factor of $2$, and AMP a disadvantage of about a factor of $4$.
+We suspect that DP-SGD is able to outperform the variants other than \softmaxname as it directly optimizes for the multi-class objective via the cross-entropy loss, while others are only able to simulate it via the one-vs-rest (ovr) SVM training scheme.
+Additionally, DP-SGD has a noise-correcting property from its iterative noise application.
+The inherently multi-class \softmaxname performs better than ovr-based \ppmlname which indicates that a joint learning of all classes can boost performance. \softmaxname additionally has a privacy advantage as it does not need to rely on sequential composition as it has an output sensitivity for all classes which is another factor that can lead to the boost of \softmaxname above \ppmlname.
+Although SVM-SMO also has an output sensitivity and renders better than \ppmlname, it does not offer a privacy guarantee when convergence is not reached.
 In the case of AMP, we have an inherent disadvantage of about a factor of $3$ due to an unknown output distribution, and thus bad composition results in the multi-class SVM.
 Here, the privacy budget of AMP roughly scales linearly with the number of classes.